Adamant-im/adamant-wallets/README.md

     },
     // Optional: Service additional information (If not filled here, information is retrieved from nodes.additionalInfo) "healthCheck": {
-      "normalUpdateInterval": 210000, // Optional.
-Regular service status update interval in ms "crucialUpdateInterval": 30000, // Optional.
-Service status update interval when there are no active services, in ms "onScreenUpdateInterval": 10000 // Optional.
-On the node screen, the status update interval in ms },
+      "normalUpdateInterval": 210000, // Regular service status update interval in ms "crucialUpdateInterval": 30000, // Service status update interval when there are no active services, in ms "onScreenUpdateInterval": 10000 // On the node screen, the status update interval in ms },
     "minVersion": "1.0.0", // Optional.
 Minimal supported service API version
   },